razetime/ngn-k-tutorial/13-a-prelude.md

 b) Use short names for widely reused functions.
 Some people like to keep things within 1-2 characters max.
 You don't have to, but it's often useful to understand terse code when working with K, because you will be seeing a lot of it.

-**Note:** Many sets of symbols are smaller than their names, but they can be difficult to understand.
+**Note:** Many sets of symbols are smaller than their names, but they can be difficult to remember.
 You can store these as a list of strings, and print them with a help function, say:

 ```